JohnTelford/techtalk-2/docs/index.md

 # Welcome to TechTalkJohn

-> This webssite was created using VScode and Marked 2 Steaming Preview.
+> This webssite is being created using VScode and Marked 2 Steaming Preview.